phaag/nfdump/README.md

 format by reading/writing files: __./nfdump -r old-flowfile -y -w new-flowfile__ Please not, that only __nfdump__ may read older flow files.
+All other programs relay on the new file format.
+The extension option -T in nfcapd/sfcapd has been removed.
+The binaries still accept this option for compatibility, but it's ignored. nfcapd and sfcapd collect and store automatically all known flow elements.

-All other programs relay on the new file format. for compatibility, Nfsen specific binaries such as nfprofile and nftrack are still available with nfdump-1.7 but may be removed in future.
+for compatibility, Nfsen specific binaries such as nfprofile and nftrack are still available with nfdump-1.7 but may be removed in future.